 Maybe your immediate family members are grieving and in crisis too, so don’t be afraid to ask friends for help.
 I was blessed and comforted by the people who brought my parents and me meals, and even provided a catered meal before my grandpa’s wake so we could all focus on being together instead.

 3. Don’t pretend.

 Even though they’re only two and three, my kids understand why I’m crying.
 They comfort me with hugs and kisses.
-It’s good for them to see my vulnerable human moments, and it’s empowering for them to know they can help me.
-We pray for Grandpa’s soul and I assure them that even though I’m sad right now, I’m still OK.
+They should see my vulnerable human moments, and it’s empowering for them to know they can help me.
+We pray for Grandpa’s soul, and I assure them that even though I’m sad right now, I’m still okay.

 4. Communicate with your spouse.

 Grief and worry are strange: One moment you can act normal, and the next it seems like nothing is going right.
-Sometimes grief or worry manifest as something else.
-For example, an unrelated problem will cause me anger or stress when normally, it wouldn’t.
-Don’t pretend like your spouse has a Magic 8-Ball and sees inside your head: Say what’s bothering you aloud!
+Sometimes grief or worry manifest as something else- for example, an unrelated problem will cause me anger or stress it normally wouldn’t.
+Don’t pretend like your spouse has a magic 8 ball and sees inside your head: Say what’s bothering you aloud!